 Visitors are very important to our residents, and a well-planned visit can be rewarding for both of you.
 When visiting a loved one, talk to the staff about the best time to visit your loved one.
 Coach your children on what to expect, and plan an activity such as working on a photo album, writing letters, playing cards or a game, or eating a meal together.
 If your loved one can manage, plan an activity outside of the center.
-Check with the center on its policy on bringing cherished pets to the facility for visits.
+Check with each Skilled Nursing Facility on its policy on bringing cherished pets for visits.

 Making the move to a long-term care setting can be one of the most difficult decisions you make.
 To help you and your loved one get acquainted with the center, make sure you discuss these items with the health care providers so they can help make the transition as smooth as possible.
 What are the patient's diet likes and dislikes?
 How mobile is she?
 How much can she manage her personal care and hygiene?
 What were her former living conditions like?
 What support did she have?
 What role does religion play in your loved one's life?
 What are your loved one's routines and habits, as well as hobbies?
 What about mental capacity?
 Does your loved one fear new surroundings?
 Does she socialize easily?